-(CNN) -- Here's a look at the life of former Alaska Governor Sarah Palin.
+Here’s a look at the life of 2008 Republican vice presidential nominee and former Alaska Governor Sarah Palin.

 Birth place: Sandpoint, Idaho